opendocsg/slw-judgments-backfill/2003_SGHC_280/report.md

 66     At the hearing of the appeal, counsel for the appellant conveyed the appellant’s request to have the sentence reduced to one month so that she may be released from prison in time to see her daughter graduate from kindergarten in November.

 67     I saw absolutely no merit in this request.
-It is trite law that hardship to the accused person’s family if the accused is sent to prison carries little weight as a mitigating factor today: see for example _Lai Oei Mui Jenny v PP_ [1993] 3 SLR 305 and _Ng Chiew Kiat v PP_ [2000] 1 SLR 370.
+It is trite law that hardship to the accused person’s family if the accused is sent to prison carries little weight as a mitigating factor today: see for example _Lai Oei Mui Jenny v PP_ <span class="citation">[1993] 3 SLR 305</span> and _Ng Chiew Kiat v PP_ <span class="citation">[2000] 1 SLR 370</span>.
 This is particularly so if the imprisonment term is short.
 If the appellant had been truly concerned about being there for her daughter, she should have thought twice before hitting her maid.
 More importantly, I would have set a dangerous precedent if I had acceded to her most unusual request.
 It would be tantamount to reducing the imprisonment term of a convicted person on the fortuitous ground that he or she had a child who is graduating from school.
 That simply cannot be the case.
 The absurdity of the appellant’s request was self-evident.

 **Conclusion**